neondaygame/neondaygame.github.io/philosophy.markdown

 Natural progress will take time.
 Have patience and make the daily interactions fun and positive.

 A consensual primal fuck is the highest level of fun.
-Trust that I'll move towards it naturally.
+Trust that I'll figure out how to get there naturally.

 ---